kenhkan/morrison/README.md

 associative array) is an arbitrary name for this particular instance.
 It is required so that we can specify to which process a port is connected.

-Set `connected-process` to `*` to connect to network's own ports.
+Set `connected-process` to `*` to connect to the network's own ports.
 `connected-port` may be set to `*` for an automatic port.

 ## Special constructs

-Some FBP constructs are crucial, yet there is no equivalent mapping with Unix pipes.
-It is therefore necessary for the program to "know" that it is a Morrison component to be able to use these constructs.
+Some FBP constructs are crucial, yet there may not be equivalent mappings to Unix pipes.
+It is therefore necessary for the program to "know" that it is a Morrison component to use these constructs.

 ### Array ports